 “I am writing these things to you so that you may not sin.
 And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous; and He Himself is the propitiation for our sins; and not for ours only, but also for those of the whole world” (1 John 2:1-2).
 It’s not God’s will that we sin, but Jesus is our Advocate before the Father when we do.
 His sacrifice fully atoned for mankind’s sin and satisfied God’s justice.
 When we repent and believe that Christ died for our sins, we are justified and declared righteous before God.

 “No one who is born of God practices sin, because His seed abides in him; and he cannot sin, because he is born of God” (1 John 3:9).
 In other words, if we are truly born again, sin will not be a continuing practice in our lives.
 There may be brief periods of sin, but we will soon feel the Holy Spirit’s conviction.

 In the life of believers, sin brings God’s discipline, not the loss of salvation.
 Having been saved by the blood of Jesus and sealed by the Holy Spirit, we are eternally secure.
 And as God’s children, we are called to live a holy life and deal immediately with sin.
 If we don’t, our loving heavenly Father will be faithful to discipline us so we can be restored to a godly lifestyle (Heb.
 12:5-6).

-This article is adapted from the Sermon Notes for Dr. Stanley’s message “Your Convictions About Eternal Security” which airs this weekend on TV.
+This article was originally published on June 26, 2016, and is adapted from the Sermon Notes for Dr. Stanley’s message “Your Convictions About Eternal Security” which airs this weekend on TV.